 What is it?
 A 50-mile trail run in the San Juan Mountains of south-central Colorado.
 Chip Lee devised the route to be one of the most beautiful loops you'll ever do, replete with all those adventurous components that go along with a long day in the high mountains: stream crossings; ridge running; mega-altitude; huge views; heat and/or rain, sleet, and snow; route finding; and, of course, potentially life-threatening thunderstorms.

 Is the run a benefit?
 Yes!
-All proceeds go to the Lake City Volunteer EMTs.
-You can make contributions by buying SJS50 merchandise at both signup and EMT t-shirts and hats at the breakfast.
+Proceeds go to the Lake City Volunteer EMTs, graduating Lake City Seniors and other public safety and public service entities..
+You can make contributions by donating to the Garry Curry CLIMB Scholarship at registration or buying SJS50 merchandise at both signup and EMT t-shirts and hats at the breakfast.
 This is a good move for your karma in general, as these folks could end up carrying you out; you never know.

 What's the topography like?
 More scenic than any other run but The Hardrock 100, and equally as difficult—just a whole lot shorter.
 There are three climbs: #1 is almost 4,500’ up Alpine Gulch; #2 is 4,000’ up past the old ghost town of Carson and onto the continental Divide; and #3 comes at mile 41 and is only about 2,000’.
 The footing is, for the most part, very good, and the course is marked appropriately—not too much, not too little, just enough so that alert runners shouldn’t have any problems.
-However, note that each year we have had people blow through marked turns and get themselves well off the trail.
-Our rules state that the runner must return to the spot where s/he last left the trail and continue from there.
-The ’00 race saw some DQs because of runners not returning to the trail.
 Please study the map, carry one with you, and DO NOT put your head down and simply follow the folks in front of you.
 Do remember that, when 500 flags go up on a 50 mile course in the very high mountains, some are bound to go down in front of elk, marmots, jeepers, and hikers.

 Do I have to qualify?
 Yes.
 On the entry form, you must list a completed trail ultra.
 This is for safety's sake, as well as to make reasonably sure that you'll have a shot at making the cut-offs along the course.
 By trail ultra, we mean trail runs greater than marathon length, with the exception of the Pikes Peak Marathon, which we do accept as a qualifier.
 See the "Rules" page for cut-off times.